Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/goldenpath_series/gp_module_one.md

 ```
 </details>

-`NetworkManager` implements the singleton pattern as it declares its singleton named `Singleton`.
+`NetworkManager` implements the singleton pattern as it declares `Singleton`.
 This is defined when the `MonoBehaviour` is enabled.

-This component also contains very useful properties, such as `IsClient`, `IsServer`, and `IsLocalClient`.
-The first two dictate the connection state we have currently established that you will use shortly.
+This component also contains very useful properties:
+* `IsClient` - For whether or not a client is running
+* `IsServer` - For whether or not a server is running
+* `IsLocalClient` - For whether the server calls a local client or not

+`IsClient` and `IsServer` are already established to dictate the connection state.

-We call these methods inside of `OnGUI()`.
+We call these methods inside `OnGUI()`.
 <details open>
 <summary>Click to show/hide the Code.
 </summary>

 <!---